 Lucilla was a founder member of the Romantic Novelists’ Association, and was presented with a Lifetime Achievement Award by the RNA shortly before her death.

 Despite their huge popularity, Lucilla’s novels have been out of print for some time, and have never before been published as ebooks.
-Happily, Corazon Books are now reissuing her entire backlist of novels in both ebook and paperback editions.
+Happily, Wyndham Books are now reissuing her entire backlist of novels in ebook editions.

 Lucilla Andrews 1919 – 2006